You have probably heard about the importance of vitamins since your childhood.

 In fact, vitamin C (ascorbic acid) is a rather impressive substance: the water-soluble and vitamin is involved in around 15,000 metabolic processes, including hormone production, the synthesis of nerve messengers and the production of collagen.

-Vitamin D plays a role in:
+Vitamin D plays a crucial role in:

 Maintaining normal blood levels of calcium